Office of Research

 The Office of Vice President for Research and Graduate Studies is primarily responsible for the implementation of this University policy.

-University departments are to report possible violations of the Anti-Kickback Act of 1986 to the Office of Grant and Research Development (OGRD).
+University departments are to report possible violations of the Anti-Kickback Act of 1986 to the Office of Research Operations and Support (OROS).

-When the University has reasonable grounds to believe that a violation of the Anti-Kickback Act of 1986 may have occurred, OGRD promptly reports the possible violation in writing to:
+When the University has reasonable grounds to believe that a violation of the Anti-Kickback Act of 1986 may have occurred, OROS promptly reports the possible violation in writing to: